General tax-deductibility rules

 Methods of tax depreciation are prescribed by tax legislation and are independent from depreciation methods for accounting purposes.
 Tax depreciation is calculated on an asset-by-asset basis, applying the straight-line or accelerated basis methods of depreciation at statutory rates.
 Under both methods, depreciation expense in the first year is lower than for subsequent years.
 The company may choose which method to apply to a new asset, but once the choice is made, it cannot be altered.
 All assets are classified into six groups, which determine the number of years over which the asset will be written off, as follows:

-‘Tangible assets’ (i.e. assets that are subject to tax depreciation) are defined by tax legislation generally as assets with economic useful lives of greater than one year and acquisition prices higher than CZK 40,000.
+‘Tangible assets’ (i.e. assets that are subject to tax depreciation) are defined by tax legislation generally as assets with economic useful lives greater than one year and acquisition prices higher than CZK 80,000 for assets acquired after 31 December 2020 (up to the end of 2019 the threshold was set at CZK 40,000; in 2020, taxpayers have a choice between CZK 40,000 and CZK 80,000 for assets acquired in that year).
 Certain assets, such as buildings, are always considered tangible assets.

 Taxpayers are generally not obligated to depreciate a tangible asset for tax purposes every year.
 Depreciation may be interrupted in any year and continued in a later year without a loss of depreciation potential.